 Officer Darryl Lobe started his law enforcement career with the Ritzville Police Department and the Adam’s County Sheriff’s Office.
 In 1998, Officer Lobe lateraled to the Bothell Police Department where he is currently assigned to the Patrol division working a combined position of K-9 / Patrol Officer.
 In 2001, Officer Lobe’s got teamed up with K-9 Charley.
 The team worked together until Charley’s retirement in 2011.
 Charley’s replacement is a spirited Golden Retriever named Karma and the two of them continue to work as team being utilized not only by Bothell PD but also get called upon by several other city, state, and federal agencies.
 Both Charley and Karma were/are single purpose narcotics detection dogs.

 Officer Lobe has attended several training courses on Narcotics/Drug Investigations, commercial and passenger vehicle interdiction over the years.
 He has attended over 12 seminars put on by PNWK9 and has instructed at one held in Bellingham in 2010.
 During his time working K9, he has instructed and became a mentor to several K9 teams in his area.
-He also assists in monthly group training organized by Deputy Bridgman in the Puget Sound area.
+He also assisted in monthly group training organized by Deputy Bridgman in the Puget Sound area for over 6 years and continues to conduct training.
 Officer Lobe has been a certifying official for PNWK9 since 2013.